← All Articles

 For Most Singapore SMEs:

-AWS is the safest default choice — widest ecosystem, most local talent, most resources.
-Azure is the best choice if you are already invested in the Microsoft ecosystem.
+AWS is the safest default — widest ecosystem, most local talent, most resources.
+Azure is the right call if you're invested in Microsoft.
 GCP is excellent for data-driven businesses but has a smaller local ecosystem.

 Frequently Asked Questions